 new experiences and opportunities.
 We want to challenge perceptions and encourage a wider appreciation among collectors for contemporary artists working in the craft tradition.

-We champion the work of craft artists who push the boundaries.
+We champion the work of artists who push the boundaries.
 We include artists across all craft disciplines many of whom are already established with works in museums and private collection, as well as up-and-coming artists.
 Foremost, we are committed to promoting important and

 innovative craft that is exciting, intriguing and challenges our assumptions about what is possible.